Documentation

 • Device name

-• Fuel — total fuel level in liters (shown only if fuel sensors are configured)
+• Fuel — total fuel level in liters (shown only if calibrated fuel sensors are configured)

-• Eco Score — driving performance score (shown only if score sensors are configured), color-coded by range
+• Eco Score — driving performance score (shown only if score sensors are configured)

-• See Details button — opens the full Vehicle Details drawer
+• See Details button (right) — opens the full Vehicle Details drawer (only visible with the tracking:details permission).

 Travel Paths